 Your spouse will have until the first Monday following 20 days from the date of service in which to respond.
 If they fail to respond within that time, you may motion the court to issue a default divorce.
 If you get a default divorce, your spouse will have little to no say in how the property is divided or in matters of child custody and support.

-In the event your spouse refuses to cooperate after the divorce proceedings are underway, you may be able to file a motion for contempt of court.
-For example, such a motion would be appropriate where your spouse refuses to cooperate with a valid request for financial documents or cell phone records.
+In the event your spouse refuses to cooperate after the Dallas County divorce proceedings are underway, you may be able to file a motion for contempt of court.
+For example, such a motion would be appropriate when your spouse refuses to cooperate with a valid request for financial documents or cell phone records.

-Trust an Experienced and Proven Dallas County Family Law Firm
+Trust an Experienced and Proven Dallas County Divorce and Family Law Firm